darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 #### Exceptions

-OCaml also has exceptions - we hardly use them in the client, but unfortunately use them a little bit on the backend, which we'd like to do less of.
+F# and ReScript also have exceptions - we hardly use them in the client, but unfortunately use them a little bit on the backend, which we'd like to do less of.

-Unfortunately, it's hard to tell in OCaml when an exception could be thrown.
+Unfortunately, it's hard to tell when an exception could be thrown.

-### `.mli` files

-OCaml code goes in `.ml` files - each file is a module.
-OCaml also has interface files (`.mli`) which describe the module in the `.ml` file of the same name.

-While they aren't necessary, they make it easier to know what functions are unused, they make APIs clearer, and they make compilation faster.
-As such, Dark is moving towards an `.mli` for each `.ml` file.

 ### Imperative programming

-OCaml supports imperative programming which is not in Dark yet.
+F# and ReScript support imperative programming which Dark does not support yet.
 There are mutable values called refs, that can be updated:

 ```ocaml
 let myString = ref "old value" in